 As we have used no future value and type arguments so it will consider future value as zero and also type as zero which means payment will be made at the end of each period.

-➤Drag down the Fill Handle Tool
+- Drag down the Fill Handle tool.

 Result:

-By default, the format of the results will be Currency and you will get the values in red color and enclosed with parentheses ( Currency format for negative numbers).
+You will get the values as negative value because of the cash flow sign convention.
+The format of the results will be Currency and you will get the values in red and enclosed with parentheses (the Currency format for negative numbers).

 =IPMT(0.05,1,D7,1000)

-2. Using IPMT Function With Optional Arguments
+Example 2 – Using the IPMT Function with Optional Arguments

-Here, we will use the optional arguments of the IPMT function for calculating the yearly interest payments.
+We will use the optional arguments of the IPMT function for calculating the yearly interest payments.

-➤Select the output cell F5
+- Select the output cell F5.

 =IPMT(D5,2,E5,B5,C5,0)

-Here, D5 is the annual rate of interest, 2 is the period for which you want to calculate the interest payment (as we want to know the interest payment for the second year so we have used 2), E5 is the total number of payments during the whole period and B5 is the present value of the loan.
+D5 is the annual rate of interest, 2 is the period for which you want to calculate the interest payment (as we want to know the interest payment for the second year so we have used 2), E5 is the total number of payments during the whole period and B5 is the present value of the loan.
+The future value is C5, and 0 is for the payment at the end of the period.

-➤Drag down the Fill Handle Tool
+- Drag down the Fill Handle tool.

 Result:

-In this way, you will get the interest payments for the end of the second year.
+You will get the interest payments for the end of the second year.

 You can get the interest payments at the beginning of the second year also by using the following formula